-Uncertainties continue with respect to the EU/UK relationship at the end of the transition period, particularly from a regulatory perspective, although the EU/UK Political Declaration does commit both parties to prompt assessment of equivalence.
+Uncertainties continue with respect to the EU/UK relationship, particularly from a regulatory perspective.
 Theoretically the principal risk of Brexit to TRE is the ability to access UK reinsurance markets in the future.
-However the UK market is served by TRE's affiliated entity TransRe London Limited, and is outside of TRE's geographic focus.
+However, the UK market is served by TRE's affiliated entity TransRe London Limited and is outside of TRE's geographic focus.